 My poor children.
-I don’t know why, but my husband and I were really adept at making holiday babies.
-My daughter was born within days of Thanksgiving, and my son was born two weeks before Christmas.
+I don’t know why, but my husband and I were adept at making holiday babies.
+My daughter was born in November, within days of Thanksgiving, and my son was born in December, two weeks before Christmas.
 Even as a child, I remember thinking how awful it must be to be born around Christmas.
 How must these kiddos feel with their birthday being overshadowed by the biggest gift-giving season of the year?
 Then I go and do that very thing to my kids.
 Sigh.

 Of course, I had little control over when my kids would be born.
-But now that I am a mom of two “holiday babies,” I try very hard to make sure their birthdays are set apart from the other, bigger holidays of the season.
+But now that I am a mom of two “holiday babies,” I try very hard to ensure their birthdays are set apart from the other, bigger holidays of the season.
 Here are some tips for making sure your child’s birthday is special around the holidays!

 Make Your Child’s Birthday Special Around the Holidays